hoangsonww/The-MovieVerse-Database/fonts/README.md

 For the full text of the license, see the included OFL.txt file or visit [http://scripts.sil.org/OFL](http://scripts.sil.org/OFL).

-The fonts are also subject to the MovieVerse project license, **CC BY-NC 4.0**.
+Usage of these fonts are also subject to the MovieVerse project license, **CC BY-NC 4.0**.
 For more information, refer to the [LICENSE](LICENSE.md) file.

 ## Acknowledgements